zbirenbaum/SealFaceRecognition/README.md

 Windows installed, you may need to download and install OpenSSH https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse.
 1. Download the ssh key kingram_id_rsa to your Downloads folder.
-For instance, if your name is Ahmet Ay, it will be aay_id_rsa.txt.
 2. If you are not on the Colgate network, make sure you are connected to the VPN
 3. Start the aws instance by visiting http://hpc-aws-launcher.colgate.edu/ and clicking start.